 - Other web-based virtual worlds — Club Penguin, Runescape, and other spaces of this sort will also be engaged with by students in the class.
 Free, and will require access to a web browser.

-The topics of the course will, to some extent, follow student interests in advanced topics in game studies.
+The topics of the course will, to some extent, follow student interests in advanced topics in game studies, and focus on the evolution of student research into online games (e.g., online ethnographic fieldwork, and the construction of a semester-long research paper).
 All students will be responsible for independent research on topics of their interest, with our readings/discussions focusing on several potential themes across our investigations of online gaming, including:

 - “metagaming” — the evolving perspective encompassing that what we have typically called “games” might be more productively considered as platforms for complex social, cultural, and economic practices